setms/book/docs/requirements/analysis.md

 A better format is the following:

 1. **Objective**:
-  The non-functional requirement under consideration.
+  The quality attribute requirement under consideration.
   Define the quality attribute (performance, security, usability, etc).
 2. **Scenario**:
-  Describe conditions under which to test the non-functional requirement.
+  Describe conditions under which to test the quality attribute requirement.
   This may involve setting up certain environmental conditions or specifying user interactions.
   The scenario corresponds to the `Given` part of the `Given/When/Then` format.
 3. **Criteria**: